Slackadays/Chata/libchata/README.md

 ### ▫️ Unrelated to GCC or LLVM

-Chatassembler shares zero (0) code with GCC or LLVM, which provides a screaming opportunity to create an alternative reference implementation of RISC-V assembly.
+Chatassembler shares zero (0) code with GCC or LLVM.
+That means we can make it a third reference implementation of RISC-V assembly!

 ### ▫️ Tested

-The Chatassembler testsuite currently has 500+ tests covering all supported instructions and directives and other cases too.
+The Chatassembler testsuite currently has 580+ tests covering all supported instructions and directives and other cases too.

+Interestingly, this has led to Chatassembler revealing lots of bugs in `as` including ones causing internal errors!

 ### ▫️ Fast! 🏎️